UCU industrial action FAQs

 Requiring line managers to arrange cover when they themselves are taking strike action is a reasonable management request/instruction.

-I am a line manager and whilst I am not intending to participate in the strike action myself, I have been asked to support the industrial action by refusing to co-operate in the management of the dispute e.g. by refusing to advise HR of who within my School/Department is performing partially and/or taking full strike action.
-What might be the repercussions for me if I do so?
+15) I am a line manager and whilst I am not intending to participate in the industrial action myself, I have been asked to support the industrial action by refusing to co-operate in the management of the dispute e.g. by refusing to advise HR of who within my School/Department is taking strike action and/or participating in action short of strike.
+What might be the repercussions for me if I do so? - UPDATED September 2023

-Line managers and Heads of School or Department who take part in the strike action will have pay withheld in the same way as with other staff who are participating.
+Line managers and Heads of School or Department who take part in the industrial action will have pay withheld in the same way as with other staff who are participating.

 In the event that you refuse to co-operate with reasonable management instructions during the period of the dispute - an example of which would be refusing to assist the institution in identifying staff taking part in the industrial action – this is not a legitimate form of ASOS specified by UCU, and you may be subject to disciplinary action as this would not be protected official action.